ombegov/policy-v2/_identity-draft/index.md

 1. Define and implement ICAM policies, processes, and technology solutions that encompass the agency’s entire enterprise, align with the government-wide Federal ICAM Enterprise Architecture, and meet Federal policies, standards, and guidelines;<sup id="fnref:4"><a href="#fn:4" class="footnote">4</a></sup>

-2. Designate an integrated ICAM office, team, or other governance structure in support of its Enterprise Risk Management capability that includes personnel from the offices of the Chief Information Officer, Chief Security Officer, Human Resources, General Counsel, Senior Agency Official for Privacy, and component organizations that manage ICAM programs and capabilities.
+2. Designate an integrated ICAM office, team, or other governance structure in support of its Enterprise Risk Management capability that includes personnel from the offices of the agency's Chief Information Officer, Chief Security Officer, Human Resources, General Counsel, Senior Agency Official for Privacy, and component organizations that manage ICAM programs and capabilities.
 These offices, as well as program managers and acquisition offices, should regularly coordinate to ensure that the agency’s ICAM policies, processes, and technologies are being implemented, maintained and managed consistently.
 This includes coordinating the deployment of capabilities and functionality provided through the Continuous Diagnostics and Mitigation (CDM) Program;<sup id="fnref:5"><a href="#fn:5" class="footnote">5</a></sup>

-3. Outline enterprise-level performance expectations for cybersecurity and privacy risk management throughout each user’s lifecycle, including changes in the user’s access privileges;
+3. Outline enterprise-level performance expectations for cybersecurity and privacy risk management throughout the user lifecycle, including changes in the user’s access privileges;

 4. Develop a mechanism to streamline and automate enterprise-level performance reporting.
 This mechanism should align with existing and planned reporting and analytics structures and tools, such as the CDM dashboards and FISMA reporting; and